Social Icons

 Directed by Alex Proyas

-Knowing is not (or I want to believe did not try to) make some known scientific facts portrayed as accurate as this movie claims to have shown us.
-I also have some criticism on the path the director chose for this movie.
-This movie is multi-directional and that can make many viewers lose taste in the movie.
-The movie moves from a scientific path to predicting the future.
-It then heads down that road to trying to change the future and finally settling for out of this world experience for the few.
+Knowing doesn’t (or at least I want to believe it didn’t try to) present scientific facts as accurately as it claims.
+I also have some criticism about the direction the filmmakers chose for this movie.
+It’s multi-directional, which can make it hard for viewers to stay engaged.
+The movie starts on a scientific path, shifts to predicting the future, then tries to change the future, and finally settles on an otherworldly experience for a select few.

-The movie plot is a lot about numbers, dates and GPS location details of events that have happened or will happen.
-The numbers got into the hands Prof John Koestler (Nicolas Cage) an astrophysicist, when he took his son to school and they were to bring out a time-capsule he school buried exactly five decades ago.
+The plot revolves around numbers, dates, and GPS coordinates of events that have happened—or will happen.
+These numbers fall into the hands of Professor John Koestler (Nicolas Cage), an astrophysicist, when he takes his son to school for the opening of a time capsule buried exactly fifty years ago.

-Caleb (John’s son) walked up to collect his letter only to get a letter from a certain Lucinda and it contained numbers, while his classmates got letters with pictures.
-Caleb took the list of numbers home and after some examination by John, he discovered that the numbers correspond to date and death toll of tragic events.
-Many of which had already occurred.
-He soon later discovered that some of the numbers were co-ordinates where a tragic event was going to happen.
+Caleb (John’s son) receives a letter from a girl named Lucinda, filled with numbers, while his classmates get letters with drawings.
+Caleb takes the list of numbers home, and after some analysis, John discovers that the numbers correspond to dates, death tolls, and locations of tragic events—many of which have already occurred.
+He later realizes that some of the numbers are coordinates for future disasters.

-He tracked down the daughter of the girl who wrote these set of numbers (after learning that the girl, Lucinda was dead) and asked about her mother’s ability to predict the future with much accuracy.
+John tracks down the daughter of the girl who wrote the numbers (after learning that Lucinda has passed away) and questions her about her mother’s ability to predict the future with such accuracy.

-She helped him to see that, some of the things written in the list were written in mirror image.
+She helps him see that some of the numbers were written in mirror image, adding another layer to the mystery.

 0 comments: